 Directed by Paul Schrader, the film features Joel Edgerton, Sigourney Weaver, and Quintessa Swindell in the lead roles.
 Schrader’s third consecutive film to be premiered at the Venice Film Festival after ‘First Reformed‘ and ‘The Card Counter.’
-An exploration of the life of a man who prefers his solitude, ‘Master Gardener’ compels the viewers to ask several questions throughout its run, not the least of which is whether there is a real-life inspiration behind the film or not.
+An exploration based on the life of a man who prefers his solitude, ‘Master Gardener’ compels viewers to ask several questions throughout its run, not the least of which is whether there is a true inspiration behind the film or not.
 If you find yourself asking the same, then we have the answers for you.

 No, ‘Master Gardener’ is not a true story.
 Written by director Paul Schrader himself, the film continues his “the man in a room” character trope.
 Schrader was inspired to make the protagonist of his latest film a gardener because he felt that the profession encapsulated both the light and the dark side of things.
 “On one hand, a white supremacist can say ‘We’re the gardeners, we pull out the weeds.’
 On the other hand a humanist can say, ‘We’re gardeners, we help things grow.’
 And both are using the gardening metaphor — one is evil and one is good,” the director told Variety.